lb930/Tableau-Public/README.md

 Unsurprisingly, white colours have been used as most dominant colours for most visualisations which can be attributed to the background colour.
 It is followed by other neutral colours such as grey and black.

-A visualisation of the results can be found here: https://public.tableau.com/profile/luisa6565#!/vizhome/VOTDColourAnalysis/Dashboard1
+A visualisation of the results can be found [here](https://public.tableau.com/profile/luisa6565#!/vizhome/VOTDColourAnalysis/Dashboard1).

 ![image](https://user-images.githubusercontent.com/59416844/83361265-69d59300-a37f-11ea-82b8-07e2e22a9ecd.png)